Fullmetal Alchemist (TV series): Production

+Bones president Masahiko Minami decided to create an adaptation of Fullmetal Alchemist after Bones staffers, including Yoshiyuki Ito, brought it to his attention.
+Bones subsequently secured a deal with author Hiromu Arakawa and publisher Square Enix to produce an anime adaptation.

 During the development of the Fullmetal Alchemist anime, Arakawa allowed Bones to work independently from her, and requested they produce an original ending different from that of the then ongoing manga.
 She did not want to repeat the same ending in both media, and wanted to continue writing the manga to develop the characters at her own pace.
 When watching the anime's ending, Arakawa stated that she was amazed about how different the homunculi creatures were from her manga and enjoyed how the staff speculated about the origins of the villains.
-Although she was not fully involved in all aspects of the 2003 series, she was directly involved in the production of it at a storywise standpoint, and as shown in the extras of Volume 8 of the manga.
-She helped the anime's development team with consultation for the characters and telling the overall story she had planned for her manga, helping them fill in some of the gaps to create the anime original ending of the 2003 series.
+Although she was not fully involved in all aspects of the 2003 series, she was directly involved in the production of it at a storywise standpoint.
+As shown in the extras of Volume 8 of the manga, she helped the anime's development team with consultation for the characters and telling the overall story she had planned for her manga, helping them fill in some of the gaps to create the anime original ending of the 2003 series.
 Because Arakawa was involved in the development of the anime, she was kept from focusing on the manga's cover illustrations and had little time to illustrate them.